robocup-ssl-br/rules-technical-challenge-el/README.md

 This is the AsciiDoc source for the official RoboCup Small Size League Entry Level technical challenges rules.

+Looking for improving the league capabilities, aligned with [RoboCup objectives](https://www.robocup.org/objective) and [RoboCup SSL goals](https://ssl.robocup.org/principles-and-goals/), the rules here described are aimed at addressing several technical challenges inherent in the RoboCup Small Size League, like team play, autonomous decision making, and soccer dynamics.

 Each year has its own directory with its .adoc files containing rules for each technical challenge that will or had happened in that specific year.

 ### Using AsciiDoctor natively